magepages/mpdocs/docs/gift-card/index.md

 ### IX.
 How to import Gift Card Code(s)

-At the admin backend, track ``System > Data Transfer: Import``
+At the admin backend, keep track ``System > Data Transfer: Import``
 ![GC57](https://i.imgur.com/NLPKIXl.png)

 At the Import page, choose the extension you need to input Gift Code(s).
 At **Import Settings**, choose ``Entity Types = Mageplaza Gift Card Code``, **Import Behaviour** and **File to Import** will be displayed.
 ![GC58](https://i.imgur.com/rlGZphI.png)

-To have a CSV file containing basic information to import Gift Card Code(s), you need to click Download Sample File.
-Then edit the content in the available columns in the Sample File to have a CSV file which has Gift Card Code(s) easily and quickly.
-A quick note that you shouldn’t change the name of columns, otherwise it will get an error message when Check Data runs.
+To have a CSV file containing basic information to import Gift Card Code(s), you need to click ``Download Sample File``.
+Then edit the content in available columns in the Sample File to have a CSV file which has Gift Card Code(s) easily and quickly.
+A quick note that you shouldn’t change the name of columns, otherwise it will get an error message when Check Data lauches.
 ![GC59](https://i.imgur.com/TQlwiFO.png)

 A CSV file contains:
 * **Code**: This is the column to fill Gift Card Code(s).
 The admin can enter any code as his wish.
 This is a required information.
-* **Balance**: This is where you can enter the corresponding Balance of each gift card.
+* **Balance**: This is where you can enter the corresponding balance of each gift card.
 This is a required information.
 * **Status**: indicates the status of a gift card.
 This is a required information.
 There are 6 statuses:
   * 1: means **Active** status
   * 2: means **Inactive** status